dscape/rewrite/README.md

 A centralized [error handler][14] can also be used removing the need for a `try catch` statement.
 Refer to the wiki section on [using an error handler][21] for instructions.

-*This assumes a hypothetical `users.xqy` XQuery library that actually does the work of listing users and retrieving information about a user.
+*This assumes a hypothetical `users.xqy` XQuery library that models users.
 It also contains a `helper.xqy` module.
 The `helper.xqy` module is contained in lib as an example but is not part of `rewrite`, so you can/should modify it to fit your needs; or even create your fully fledged [MVC][10] framework.*

 ## Supported Functionality